A variational approach to dimension-free self-normalized concentration: Simulation Details

 After 100 timesteps, we make rank $k$ updates to the matrix (in the directions corresponding to the top $k$ eigenvalues).
 That is,

 where $u_1$ is the eigenvector corresponding to the largest eigenvalue, $u_2$ that corresponding to the second largest eigenvalue, and so on.
-For small growth of the determinant (Figure~\ref{fig:subgamma_small}) we use $k=1$, for moderate growth (Figure~\ref{fig:subgamma_moderate}) we use $k=4$ and for large growth (Figure~\ref{fig:subgamma_large}) we use $k=8$.
+For small growth of the determinant (the left panel) we use $k=1$, for moderate growth (middle panel) we use $k=10$ and for large growth (right panel) we use $k=19=d-1$ (nearly a full-rank update).

 We compare Theorem~\ref{thm:stitching-simplified} to Corollary 2 in \citet{whitehouse2023time}, which is tailored explicitly to sub-$\psi_{G,c}$ processes.
-It states that if $(S_t,V_t)$ is a sub-$\psi_{G,c}$ process with $V_t\succeq \rho I_d$ for all $t$, then, with probability $1-\delta$, for all $t$,
+It states that if $(S_t,V_t)$ is a sub-$\psi_{G,c}$ process with $V_t\succeq \upsilon I_d$ for all $t$, then, with probability $1-\delta$, for all $t$,

 where